 Is it for you?

-Media Technologies and Cultures attracts students from a variety of backgrounds and interests (such as film, advertising, broadcast, digital and all forms of new media).
+Media Technologies, Games and Culture attracts students from a variety of backgrounds and interests (such as film, advertising, broadcast, digital and all forms of new media).
 They typically have some of the following qualities:

 - A cultural awareness of factors such as ethnicity, gender, and social class as forces that help define us, and that are in turn shaped by media

 - The desire to comprehensively define "media" and critically analyze its many forms and functions in our culture, both past and present

 - A strong sense of value for the critical and analytical tools, including research skills, that are central to a liberal arts education

 - A commitment to developing the many communication skills that are the consequence of the critical study of media